 Gilbert S. Omenn Computational Proteomics Award

-This award was created to recognize the specific achievements of scientists that have developed bioinformatics, computational, statistical methods and/or software used by the proteomics community, broadly defined.
-The importance of and reliance on computational methodology and software is sometimes under-recognized.
-This award is named in honor of Gil Omenn, a US HUPO Past President, leader of the Human Proteome Project, and influential proteomics researcher.
+This award recognizes the essential nature of computational methodology and software in proteomics.
+Specifically, this award acknowledges the specific achievements of scientists that have developed bioinformatics, computational, statistical methods and/or software used by the proteomics community, broadly defined.
+The award is named in honor of Gil Omenn, a US HUPO Past President, leader of the Human Proteome Project, and influential proteomics researcher.
 The award recipient will be honored at the US HUPO annual conference with a commemorative plaque and cash award of $2,500, and will present an award lecture.

 Eligibility: Nominee or applicant must be a current US HUPO member.
-Scientists of any seniority are eligible.
-Nominee must have developed software used by the proteomics community.
+Independent scientists at all career stages are eligible.
+The awardee must be available to attend the conference.

-Complete the Computational Proteomics Award Online Application.
-Deadline is November 30.
+To apply, complete the online Computational Proteomics Award Online Application.
+Deadline is October 31.